What is scrutiny?

 Scrutiny can also carry out reviews and make reports and recommendations which help advise the Executive and the Council about policies, budget and service delivery.

-We have six Councillors who form the Executive, they are responsible for taking the majority of decisions.
-The remaining 32 Councillors are known as non-executive or back bench Councillors.
+We have seven Councillors who form the Executive, they are responsible for taking the majority of decisions.
+The remaining 31 Councillors are known as non-executive or back bench Councillors.
 These Councillors are involved in scrutinising the work of the Executive.
-The members are nominated on to two committees and a Co-ordinating Board.
+The members are nominated onto the budget planning committee.
 Different political groups are reflected proportionally to reflect the political balance of the Council.
-The two committees meet quarterly and a Co-ordinating Board meets every two months:

 Members of the public are welcome to attend these scrutiny committee meetings.